 College Approved Driver

-Only College Approved faculty, staff and students may operate College-owned, leased or rented vehicles for official College business.
-(See definition of College Approved drivers below.)
+Only College-approved faculty, staff and students may operate College-owned, leased, rented or personal vehicles for official College business.
 Undergraduate students must follow additional provisions set forth in the Student Driver Policy.

 - The number of passengers may not exceed the number of seat belts.
 All vehicle occupants must wear seat belts while the vehicle is in motion.

 - Turn off the ignition, remove key and lock the vehicle when unattended.